mahrukhjaved/Google_Search/README.md

 # Google_Search
-The framework is based on Selenium Webdriver, maven, testNG and java.
+The framework is based on Page Object Model and Selenium Webdriver, maven, testNG and java.

 Task include:
 Open chrome